 What Will You Do?

 My newfound passion for Deepscape landscape astrophotography was spurred by a falling out of love with wide-angle milky way photography.
 If you take anything away from this article, let it be this.
-Explore the entire night sky, do not lose your connection with the land and night sky by being satisfied with the status quo.
+Explore the entire night sky.
+But do not lose your connection with the land and night sky by being satisfied with the status quo.
 Space is huge; it’s so much more than a single streak of bright stars and nebula with a bit of space dust.
-There is so much more, and I encourage you to get out and experience the vastness and majesty of the heavens.
+There is so much more.
+I encourage you to get out and experience the vastness and majesty of the heavens.